Falkor/spacemacs-config/README.md

 Go into **System Preferences / Keybord / Shortcuts / Input Source** and uncheck the settings.

-### Emacs Packages
+### Run emacs for the first time

-Spacemacs automatically downloads Emacs packages when Emacs is run, creating a compiled `.elc` file for each Emacs lisp file.
+Now it's time to run `emacs`: Spacemacs will then automatically downloads required Emacs packages, creating a compiled `.elc** file for each Emacs lisp file etc.

 If Emacs supports native compilation, then the compilation process can take longer, although Emacs should run many tasks faster or more efficiently.